How to Remain in the U.S.

 The last thing you want is to have your studies interrupted by an immigration issue.
 Don't worry.
 This won't happen as long as you're careful about maintaining your F-1 Student Visa status.
 Remember, the date on the I-94 card in your passport isn't a departure date; you just need to enter the U.S. by that date.
 You can remain here as long as you maintain your F-1 status, which is indicated on your I-94 card as D/S or Duration of Status.
 Here's how you maintain that status:

 You must complete a full course load every fall and spring semester - which is 12 credit hours each term.
 You are not required to register for summer sessions, unless you are coming here for the first time for summer school.
 If you need to drop a class and fall below full-time status, it's very important that you contact your International Student Services for further assistance.

 Get authorization for employment or training.

 F-1 visa students are eligible for on-campus, part-time employment, which are limited to 19.5 hours per week.
-You may visit the International Services Office and/or Career Services for more information.
+You may visit the International Student Services and/or Career Services for more information.